holedev/nextjs-faster/memory-bank/productContext.md

    - Offline capabilities
    - Data persistence

-This context guides the development and evolution of the starter kit, ensuring it remains focused on solving real-world development challenges while maintaining excellent user experience.
+This context guides the development and evolution of the kit, ensuring it remains focused on solving real-world development challenges while maintaining excellent user experience.